jmriesen/everything-is-the-same/about.markdown

 # Everything is the same
 My former martial arts instructor repeatedly emphasized that at is core "Everything is the same."
-Regardless of whether we were using the sward, bo staff or fighting hand to hand, the core concepts and stances remained the same.
+Regardless of whether we were using the sword, bo staff or fighting hand to hand, the core concepts and stances remained the same.
 However this concept extends beyond just martial arts.

 Core concepts and parallels can be pulled from domains that initially seem vary desperate.
 I have found connection between:
 - A [self help books](https://www.goodreads.com/book/show/36072.The_7_Habits_of_Highly_Effective_People?from_search=true&from_srp=true&qid=iq7dwHp4UL&rank=1)
 - A books on [Working Effectively with legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code)
-- Videos on how to organization your home (TODO get the channel name from mother)
+- Videos on how to organization your home
 - And a [treatise on martial arts techniques](https://www.goodreads.com/book/show/50644468-through-dragonfly-eyes).

 As humans we like to categorize things, to break them down into neat little domains.